ratokeshi/Cloud-Shell-GSP037-Detect-Labels-Faces-and-Landmarks-in-Images-with-the-Cloud-Vision-API/tutorial.md

 Next steps / learn more
-Check out the Vision API tutorials in the documentation Find a Vision API sample in your favorite language on GitHub Check out the Entity and Sentiment Analysis with the Natural Language API lab.
+Check out the Vision API tutorials in the documentation Find a Vision API sample in your favorite language on GitHub Check out the [Entity and Sentiment Analysis with the Natural Language API lab]: https://google.qwiklabs.com/catalog_lab/1113 .
-Sign up for the full Coursera Course on Machine Learning Google Cloud Training & Certification
+Sign up for the full [Coursera Course on Machine Learning]:https://www.coursera.org/learn/serverless-machine-learning-gcp/ Google Cloud Training & Certification
 ...helps you make the most of Google Cloud technologies.
-Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
+[Our classes]:https://cloud.google.com/training/courses include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
-Certifications help you validate and prove your skill and expertise in Google Cloud technologies.
+[Certifications]:https://cloud.google.com/certification/  help you validate and prove your skill and expertise in Google Cloud technologies.

 Manual Last Updated Juy 17, 2019
 Lab Last Tested Juy 17, 2019